 We’ll be at the Age Friendly London Conference on June 22nd with more information about the project and opportunities for community participation.

 Kathy continues to work with the Direct [Message] Research Project team to develop online course curriculum for arts education programming for older adults in Ontario.
 Online programs and activities are being tested with seniors in Hamilton, Guelph and London.

 Direct[Message] is a collaborative community arts project based in Ontario and generously funded by the Canada Council for the Arts (Digital Strategy Fund).
 It aims to make the arts more interactive and accessible for older adults through digital technology.

 We are co-designing, developing and evaluating physical devices and digital applications that would make it easy for older adults to access and participate in artistic programs.
 We hope to make this technology accessible and engaging to people from various communities, especially those living with disabilities.
 We believe that providing virtual access to interactive artistic content and creative practices can help counter social isolation and contribute to healthy aging.

-The Creative Age Art Studio in Dorchester has re-opened with lots of new programs and events.
-The art group meets in the Creative Age Art Studio every Thursday from 1pm – 3pm.
+The Creative Age Art Studio in Dorchester was able to re-open in May with lots of new programs and events.
+The art group meets in the Creative Age Art Studio every Thursday in June and July from 1pm – 3pm.
 There is limited space for the drop-ins so registration is required through Penny Wearne – firstname.lastname@example.org.
 The art group Facebook Page is Seniors Creating Art Together.